jiangjingzhi2003/webBot/README.md

-# CAPTCHA Detector
+# WebBot

-This project is a Chrome extension that detects CAPTCHA elements on web pages and uses a Flask backend with Azure Computer Vision API for advanced CAPTCHA analysis.
+This project is a Chrome extension that summerize the current webcontent. you can also ask question about current website through query page.

 ## **Installation**